learn-co-curriculum/dsc-type-1-and-2-error/README.md

 ## Balancing Type 1 and Type II Errors Examples
 Different scenarios call for scientists to minimize one type of error over another.
 The two error types are inversely related to one other; reducing type 1 errors will increase type 2 errors and vice versa.
 Let's go through some different real-life scenarios to determine when it would be better to have a Type 1 or Type 2 error.
 Imagine you are on a jury and need to decide if someone will be sent to prison for life for a crime.
-Given that you don't know the truth of whether or not this individual committed a crime, which would be worse, a Type 1 or a Type 2 error here?
+Given that you don't know the truth as to whether or not this individual committed a crime, which would be worse, a Type 1 or a Type 2 error here?

 * $H_{0} : defendant = innocent $

 * $H_{1} : defendant \neq innocent$

-Hopefully you said a Type 1 error would be worse!
+Hopefully, you said a Type 1 error would be worse!
 A Type 1 error would mean that you would send someone to jail when they were truly not guilty!
 In other words, the jury has rejected the null hypothesis that the defendant is innocent, even though he has not committed any crime.
 Of course, you would also not want to have a Type 2 error because this would mean that someone actually has committed a crime, and the jury is letting them get away with it.

 Let's take a look at an example of a medical scenario.
 A patient with symptoms of a consistent headache goes to a doctor's office and gets an MRI scan of their head because the doctor suspects the patient might have a brain tumor.
 Would it be worse to have a Type 1 or Type 2 error in this scenario?